turingschool/front-end-curriculum/lessons/module-4/environments.md

 * You might want the mocked-out data in your test seeds to be more predictable/rigid than the data seeds you work with in development
 * Your database connection strings will change between environments because you can't and don't want to use the same database in production that you'll be using in development
 * The configuration for automatic deployments will vary based on where your staging vs. production applications live
+* The hostname for your different URLs will vary
 * The port your application runs on might be 3000 in development, but 8080 in production depending on the tech stack and where it's hosted.
 * You likely want to use unminified versions of libraries and packages in development & testing for debugging purposes, but always want minified versions in production for performance reasons.

 ### Environment Variables

-To handle these differences, we use **environment variables**.
-These are variables that differ between environments.
-They’re used across languages and platforms to set configuration.
+To handle these differences, we use environment configurations and variables.
+Environment variables represent values that differ between environments.
+They’re used across languages and platforms to set configuration options.
 They allow the same logic and code to interact with different sources.
+They are most often found in configuration files for server-side logic or build tools.

-We're already familiar with several environment variables from our past projects:
+We might already familiar with several environment variables from our past projects:

 ```js
 // the port our node/express server runs on